-Howard County Special Needs Planning Attorney
+Howard County and Montgomery County Special-Needs Planning Attorney

 Caring for a child with a disability can often feel like being trapped in a maze.
 Today, parents have to navigate a complex labyrinth of laws governing public benefits eligibility, an expanding alphabet soup of government agencies and insurance companies, and the growing mountain of paperwork documenting their child’s disability.
-Special needs planning allows parents to navigate their way out of the maze and get their child the support they deserve while preserving their family’s legacy.
+Special-needs planning allows parents to navigate their way out of the maze and get their child the support they deserve while preserving their family’s legacy.
 The special needs planning practice of McDonald Law Firm encompasses the following strategies:

-Self-Settled Special Needs Trust — Along with making purchases of non-countable assets, a self-settled special needs trust is an excellent vehicle for maintaining financial resources while still qualifying for Medicaid or SSI.
+Along with making purchases of non-countable assets, a self-settled special needs trust is an excellent vehicle for maintaining financial resources while still qualifying for Medicaid or SSI.
 See our FAQs page for more information.

-Pool Trust — A pool trust is a trust established and administered by a non-profit organization.
+A pool trust is a trust established and administered by a non-profit organization.
 A separate account is established for each beneficiary of the trust, but, for the purposes of investment and management of funds, the trust pools these accounts.
 A pool trust maintains eligibility for public benefits, including SSI and Medicaid, for people with disabilities who receive public benefits and subsequently receive an inheritance, divorce settlement, or personal injury settlement or award.